drtomonroe/drtomonroe.github.io/research_overview/index.md

 <div style="text-align: center;">

 <p align="left">
-  <strong>Our mission is to improve patient outcomes by defining how genetic variation influences cardiac form and function.</strong>
+  <strong>The LXCG mission is to improve patient outcomes by defining how genetic variation influences cardiac form and function.</strong>
   We specialize in testing hypotheses generated from personal and population genetics observations, emphasizing genetic heart diseases and the variable expressivity characteristic of these conditions.
 </p>